A Saint Who Levels Up Through Necromancy

 This is why a large guild like Arahan is so sought-after.

-The Kairak Spear Art that Park Seonguk used wasn’t acquired from a skill book either.
-He’d learned it from a professional instructor in the Arahan Guild.
+The Kairak Spear Art Park Seonguk used hadn’t come from a skill book either; he’d learned it from a professional instructor inside the Arahan Guild.
+A skill book, in other words, was no cure-all.
+A skill could just as easily be forged through realization and repeated training.

-Just as you can trigger a curse formula even with a low level of alchemy or necromancy, so long as you carve the formula.
+Just as you can trigger the activation of a curse formula even with a low level of alchemy or necromancy, so long as you carve the formula.

-And while Fafnir pored over the spear-art skill book, grumbling away, Yujin wasn’t idle either.
+While Fafnir pored over the spear-art skill book, grumbling away, Yujin was hardly idle himself.

-I should repair the damage I took in the spar.
+I should repair the injuries I took in the spar.

 [Life Drain has been used.]

-Yujin drew out the life force of the Orcs he’d stockpiled in the borderlands and breathed it into Fafnir.
+Yujin drew out the life force he’d stockpiled from the Orcs in the borderlands and breathed it into Fafnir.
+The gouged muscle and flesh regenerated, scales sprouting to cover the freshly knit skin, a recovery to rival a troll’s.

 A holy spell that even heals the undead, huh.